 3. Manually enter the Rule Name and select the Import Framework with the help of Drop and Down button and then click on Create button as shown above.

-4. Once rule is created then it will display on Export Rules tab and highlighted in orange color as shown below.
+4. Once rule is created then it will display on Import Rules tab and highlighted in orange color as shown below.

 The Orange color shows that this rule is not yet active.